 If you glance at the left hand column of the Owner Privilege Table, you will see all of the countries and the bases in which you would have reciprocal use of your boat or a sister ship.
 For example, if you owned a boat in Belize you would have full reciprocal use of the similar size and group boat in the Bahamas, the BVI, Croatia, Greece, Thailand, Tahiti and all of the countries listed on the left hand column on your owner privilege table.

 You will notice that bases for both Sunsail and The Moorings are listed on the Owner Privilege Chart.
-As a Sunsail Owner, you may book a Moorings yacht of similar size and group, but you must pay a cross brand fee of $500 each time you charter a boat with The Moorings.
+As a Sunsail Owner, you may book a Moorings yacht of similar size and group free of charge.

 How can I tell when high season and low season is for each base location?